What does it provoke?

 Immediately, the Israelites entering the promised land comes back to mind.
 The books of Joshua and Judges chronicles this process.
 Even though Moses warned them about this happening (Deuteronomy 8:7-14), once they entered their wonderful inheritance, where their needs were satisfied and life was great, they forgot their gracious God.
 Such began a relentless cycle of God’s people forsaking Him as soon as they had all their needs met.

 When life got to be what they wanted, they soon became distracted with their good life and ceased to follow God.
-The life they wanted became their idol pulling them away from the Heavenly Father who bestowed it.
+The life they wanted became the very idol pulling them away from the Heavenly Father who bestowed it.

 There is the truth- our needs keep us mindful of God.
 That is what Christ was trying to teach in the first Beatitude.The needs in our life keep us ever mindful of our God, His character and promises.
 Click To Tweet